mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.4.2:

+    - Critical bug correction concerning the manipulation of the optimizer's `opt_state` which caused weird failures in the optimization process

 * v0.4.1:

     - Generalize heterogeneity for the equation parameters.
 It can now be an arbitrary function provided by the user and thus depend on covariables.
 Update the corresponding notebook.